cesarvr/JNI/README.md

 ## LibJNI
 Is as C++ library to encapsulate all complexity of JNI in an object oriented fashion.
-I make heavy use of template as an excuse to learn it and a mean to save some lines but as well I try to not compromise in simplicity.
-Other advantage is the use of base class polymorphism to simplify the type handling, more details [here].
+The objective is to be fast and easy to use.
+More details in [Documentation].

 ## Requirements

 ### MacOSX
 It compiles out of the box because it make use of the Java Framework.
 Problem is the Framework is deprecated so don't know if will continue to work in the future.